Immune Boosting Homemade Elderberry Syrup for Kids

-Elderberry syrup is an effective natural remedy against colds and other things that go around in winter.
-It is easy and inexpensive to make at home, and your kids will (most likely) enjoy the taste of this homemade elderberry syrup recipe.
+Elderberry syrup is an effective natural remedy for colds and other mild illnesses that go around in winter.
+It is easy and inexpensive to make at home.
+Little ones are generally happy with the taste of this homemade elderberry syrup for kids recipe.

 For most moms, there’s no time to be sick — or worse — have a sick child.
 Luckily, there’s a home remedy that can help your family prevent or lessen the effects of what goes around during cold and flu season.